genomic-medicine-sweden/validate-meta/README.rst

 Validate-meta is a generic validator for pandas dataframes.

-The package builds heavily (entirely) on the excellent PandasSchema module by multimeric.
+Extends PandasSchema by allowing definition of validators in dicts (or yaml files).